Lessons From a Hinge: Change is Possible

 Second Memory I am glad I got to the top.
 It was worth the struggle in the end.
 The view from and experience of standing LITERALLY on top of a part of the earth was awe-inspiring.
 It was vast and clouds were below us and we could see forever and yet were standing on the ground.
 And…I had WALKED UP THAT MOUNTAIN!
 (That’s a great feeling!)
 But, do you know what?
 I also remember the view from the boulder field when we stopped so I could rest.
 I remember walking on the pine needles in the forest before we even hit the treeline.
 I remember looking at the mountain lakes and watching the marmots and discovering the tiny alpine flowers.
 Mostly, I think of what I learned about my friend that day.
 I would never have known how skillfully and graciously she could invite me forward, conveying both care and confidence without one iota of impatience or judgment or frustration if I hadn’t struggled so much.
 If getting to the top had been her only goal or my only goal, we would have missed so much (and probably never made it there).
 Sometimes, thinking too hard about the destination we miss noticing beauty and kindness and small achievements all along the way.
 Lesson #2: Change is both a process and a destination.
 Mostly, though, it’s a process.
 Try to enjoy it along the way.

 Third Memory By the time we summited the peak we were into the afternoon hours.
 My friend eventually got worried we were going to run out of daylight before we were off the mountain.
 So, we started our descent.
-Having walked along a ridge at the peak, we took a slightly different heading off the peak than we came in on.
-We realized as we hit the forest that we were not on the trail we’d come in on.
+Having walked along a ridge at the peak, we took a slightly different heading off the peak than we took coming up the mountain.
+We realized as we hit the forest that we were not on the same trail we’d come in on.
 As evening started to fall and light faded, walking through the forest got more and more difficult.
 We were run-walking our way out hoping to avoid walking through the forest in the dark.
-By the time we made it down and off the trail (after sunset, but before full on darkness) we discovered we were several MILES from where we had left the car… We made a very small heading adjustment at the top of the mountain.
+By the time we made it down and off the trail (after sunset, but before full on darkness) we discovered we were several MILES from where we had left the car… We made a very small direction change at the top of the mountain.
 By the bottom, that small angle change delivered us a LONG way from where we started.
 Lesson #3: Sometimes a very small adjustment can help us move toward a very big change.

 1. Start with small achievable goals.